siderolabs/talos/website/content/v1.13/reference/configuration/block/existingvolumeconfig.md

 ## mount {#ExistingVolumeConfig.mount}

-MountSpec describes how the volume is mounted.
+ExistingMountSpec describes how the volume is mounted.